RicoValdezio/GiganticAmethyst/README.md

 Installation
 ---
-Place the .dll in Risk of Rain 2\BepInEx\plugins
+Place the .dll in Risk of Rain 2\BepInEx\plugins or use r2modman.

 Contact
 ---